quadbio/RNAseq_tutorial/Tutorial.md

 ```console
 gzip -cd example.txt.gz > example.txt
 ```

+>**NOTE**
-<span style="font-size:0.8em">*P.S.
-There are two types of output to the screen, one is called "stdout" (standard output) while the other one called "stderr" (standard error).
+>There are two types of output to the screen, one is called "stdout" (standard output) while the other one called "stderr" (standard error).
 There is also the "stdin" (standard input) which is usually the input from the keyboard.
 Formally they are called standard I/O streams, I/O means input/output, and streams here represent the flow of information.
 For the two standard output streams, stdout is usually the real output while stderr is usually for verbose, warning, or error message.
 The simple `>` only save stdout to the file.
 If you want to save the stderr, `2>` instead of `>` should be used, where "2" represents stderr.
-And by the way, as you may have guessed, "1" represent stdout, so you can also use `1>` which is actually the same as using `>` directly.*</span>
+And by the way, as you may have guessed, "1" represent stdout, so you can also use `1>` which is actually the same as using `>` directly.

 Besides, there is another important feature of Bash, the pipes, indicating by `|`.
 It is a bit similar to redirection, but instead of saving the output to a file, it directly use the output of one command (which would be printed to the screen if you just run that command directly) as the input of the next command.
 This could be extremely useful to combine multiple commands for some complicated operations without the need to generate any intermediates.